 By identifying defects that penetrated the software at the initial design stage, development teams gain more chances to fix them as early as possible and retain a maximum possible number of users.
 That is why many companies prioritize graphical user interface testing in software testing.

 However, GUI is not the only interface that teams test.
 They also execute the examination of application programming interfaces (APIs), which allows checking if they meet the performance and functionality requirements.
-Their role is indispensable, as they enable development team’s access to programs, functions and more.
+Their role is indispensable, as they enable the development team access to programs, functions and more.

 Very often, teams omit the API test check, due to time limitations.
 They substitute it with the GUI check as it allows to audit how an application performs its functions at the highest level.
 However, in the era of Agile and continuous testing, we recommend that you do not disregard it.
 This “low-level” check verifies the code for its reliability, and even developers can do it before the development completion, based on pre-written tests.